dberg258/Google-Photos-On-AWS/README.md

     - Calls Rekognition with the given image
     - Rekognition returns labels of common objects found in the image
     - Forms a json document with the bucket name, bucket object id, current timestamp and object labels returned from Rekognition
-    - Uploads the json document to the Elasticsearch index photos
+    - Uploads the json document to the photod Elasticsearch index

 5. Submit a search query on the S3 hosted application
     - Query is sent through API Gateway to the lambda function search-photos-\<id>
-\<photo>

 6. Search-photos-\<id> runs:
     - Receives a search query containing object labels (i.e. dog, beach, etc.)